-Twitter is a social media platform that allows users to share messages, which are limited to 140 characters.
+Twitter is a social media platform that allows users to share short messages, which are limited to 280 characters.
 Users range from individuals to major corporations, and they have the option to follow or subscribe to each other’s updates.
-Hashtags (indicated by #) allow users to carry on conversations with larger groups, and Twitter’s retweet feature enables messages to quick bridge networks of people.
+Hashtags (indicated by #) allow users to carry on conversations with larger groups, and Twitter’s retweet feature enables messages to quickly bridge networks of people.

 Twitter lends well to news-like updates, quick conversations, and viral messages.
 Several multifamily properties have found their way onto Twitter, and Criterion.B is frequently asked for direction on its use.
 Below, we’ve provided a few guidelines:

 - Important updates: While residents are one of many audiences on Twitter, they’re still an important one.
 Twitter is an excellent tool for sharing information updates, whether that’s upcoming resident events, inclement weather, or reminders about daylight savings time.
 Quick thoughts and well wishes (e.g., Happy holidays!
 Safe travels everyone) are also conducive to the platform.

 - Community engagement: Begin following and interacting with local businesses.
 Your multifamily property is part of a larger community, so it’s important to be a good community member.
 Support local events by spreading the word, and share business specials when they’re relevant to your residents or your community.
 You’d be surprised how much support you’ll receive in return, both online and off.